jbfriedrich/jason.re/content/posts/2023-12-27-streaming-subscription-nightmare.md

 ## Amazon Prime

 This one is a no brainer for me.
 I am ordering a lot of stuff over Amazon and "Same Day" and "Next Day" Prime delivery is worth the cost for me – even though there will be a price hike in 2024.
 Starting January you will have to pay more for your subscription in the US and Canada if you want to avoid ads.
-They have no announced anything for Germany yet, but I am sure they will follow suit.
+They have not announced anything for Germany yet, but I am sure they will follow suit.
 I was able to cancel some Prime channels that I rarely or never use, though.

 ## Netflix